-Black Swan may have been the catalyst for ballet's spike in popularity, but that was just the beginning.
+Black Swan may have put ballet back in the spotlight, but that was just the tip of the iceberg.
 I'm declaring 2013 the year of ballet.
 People are watching ballet sitcoms and doing ballet-inspired workouts.
 The New York City Ballet recently launched a street art series, Vivienne Westwood is rebranding the English National Ballet and fashion designers showed ballet-inspired collections for spring — everyone is stepping up to the barre.

 Christian Siriano Spring 2013

 Interiors are no exception to the trend.
 Soft, sun-washed shades of pink offer a look that's feminine but grown up.
-Just a whisper on walls or curtains will cater to your 10-year-old ballerina self, while still looking sophisticated.
+Just a whisper on walls or curtains will cater to your inner ballerina, while still looking sophisticated.